sapana-roehampton/OS-Coursework/week5.md

 # 4. Fail2Ban – Intrusion Detection & Mitigation

-Fail2Ban was installed to protect the SSH service from brute-force login attempts.
+Fail2Ban was installed inorder to protect the SSH service from brute-force login attempts.

 ### Commands Used: